hemmouda/EAD/README.md

-The code for the preprocessing steps is available.

-Later on I do plan to add the code for the dataset molding (grouping the data patient wise) and other relevant files to this repo as well.
+Everything as is right now just provides access to the code and relevant resources.
+Later on I will better document and organize the repo.

 Full / more detailed citations are in the paper.